 On October 9, 1908 Jacques Tatischeff, better known as cinematographer, actor, and comedian Jacques Tati was born as the son of Russian father Georges-Emmanuel Tatischeff, director of Cadres Van Hoof, a prestigious picture framing company, and Dutch mother Marcelle Claire Van Hoof, in the little French village Le Pecq, Yvelines.
+I saw his short film “The school of postmen” when I was a kid and ever since I was fascinated by the kind of sophisticated humour that seems to connect all of his movies and which simply comes from careful observation of our daily lives.

 Family and Early Life